Maid Service

 Carpet Cleaning

-All our carpet cleaning jobs require a pre-inspection beforehand.
-This way we can ensure customer satisfaction and measure the scope of work needed.
-With vacuuming and pre-treatment of stains and odours, all impurities are sure to be extinct when using our wide variety of chemicals suited for any job.
-Another thorough and final inspection will complete the job in order to maintain the consistency of excellence in every job done.
+All our carpet-cleaning jobs require a pre-inspection.
+This way, we can ensure customer satisfaction and measure the scope of work needed.
+With vacuuming and pre-treatment of stains and odours, all impurities are sure to be eliminated when using our wide variety of chemicals suited for any job.
+Another thorough and final inspection will complete the job and maintain the consistency of excellence in every job.

 Hot Water Extraction Cleaning

-Commonly known as steam carpet cleaning, hot water extraction cleaning use high pressured hot water to agitate the carpet fiber and dissolve dirt in the carpet.
+Commonly known as steam carpet cleaning, hot water extraction uses high-pressure hot water to agitate carpet fibres and dissolve dirt.

-Hot water extraction cleaning typically involves application of cleaning agent on soiled surface, agitation of carpet with brush and followed by rinsing.
-After cleaning agent settle in the carpet for a short duration, the carpet will be “washed” by a carpet cleaning equipment to rinse the cleaning agent thoroughly and finally left to dry in room or air conditioned temperature
+Hot water extraction cleaning typically involves applying a cleaning agent to the soiled surface, agitating the carpet with a brush, and then rinsing.
+After the cleaning agent settles in the carpet for a short duration, the carpet will be “washed” by carpet cleaning equipment to rinse the cleaning agent thoroughly and finally left to dry in a room or air-conditioned temperature

-An average sized carpeted office of 3000 sq. ft. would normally take about 2 hours to clean and will take at least 4 hours to dry.
-Most cleaning companies would advise carpet to be cleaned in the late afternoon so that after cleaning is done, the carpet can be left to dry overnight and office operation can resume back to normal the next morning.
+An average-sized carpeted office of 3000 sq. ft. would normally take about 2 hours to clean and will take at least 4 hours to dry.
+Most cleaning companies would advise carpet to be cleaned in the late afternoon so that after cleaning is done, the carpet can be left to dry overnight and office operations can resume to normal the next morning.

 Carpet Shampooing